Clerget aircraft engines

-Clerget was the name given to a series of early rotary aircraft engine types of the World War I era that were designed by Pierre Clerget.
-Manufactured in France by Clerget-Blin and in Great Britain by Gwynnes Limited they were used on such aircraft as the Sopwith Camel and Vickers Gunbus.
+From 1912, Pierre Clerget focused his efforts on developing a series of rotary aircraft engines and founded a new company, Clerget-Blin in 1913.
+During World War I, more than 30,000 Clerget rotary engines were manufactured in France by Clerget-Blin and in Great Britain by Gwynnes Limited.
+Clerget rotary engines were used on such aircraft as the Sopwith Camel and Vickers Gunbus.

-In the 1920s Pierre Clerget turned his attention to diesel radial engines and finally produced a H-16 engine before he died in 1943.
+Following the bankruptcy and liquidation of Clerget-Blin in 1920, Pierre Clerget joined the Service Technique de l'Aéronautique (STAé) where he designed diesel radial engines and finally produced a H-16 engine before his death in 1943.